cfarm/gdi-intermediate-js/slides/class2-lesson1-object-oriented-js.md

 # todos:

-* windows node setup?
+* Codepen exercise cleanup - make super simple.
+* combine js-assessment + modules package.json so we only run npm install once.
 * compress class2 folder and add link to class2.zip to slide1
 * update outline in slide 1 so it's accurate.
-]() look for empty links
+* look for empty links by searching ]()
-make notes in notebook for which exercises have a bonus slide
+* make notes in notebook for which exercises have a bonus slide
+* add survey link at end
+* add break slides at 30/50/60?